For Immediate Release

 Secretary Detzner Announces Recent Designation of Florida Properties on National Register of Historic Places

-Secretary of State Ken Detzner announced today that several Florida properties have been recently listed in the National Park Service’s National Register of Historic Places.
+Secretary of State Ken Detzner announced today that several Florida properties were recently listed on the National Park Service’s National Register of Historic Places.

 “I am pleased to announce the listing of these historic Florida resources on the National Register of Historic Places,” said Secretary of State Ken Detzner.
-“These properties represent the broad spectrum of Florida life and history, having served as homes and places of business, worship, recreation, tourism, or as municipal centers.”
+“These properties represent the broad spectrum of Florida life and history, having served as homes or municipal centers, and as places of business, worship, recreation, and tourism.”

-Recent Florida properties listed in the National Register of Historic Places include:
+These Florida properties recently listed in the National Register of Historic Places include: